agarcher/tpuf-tweets/pdf_hybrid_search_guide.md

 Each algorithm offers distinct advantages:

 - RRF excels in its simplicity and robustness, being rank-based rather than score-dependent, making it effective when score distributions are unreliable or inconsistent.
-- DBSF, leverages the actual score distributions through statistical normalization, potentially capturing more nuanced signal when scores are well-calibrated.
+- DBSF leverages the actual score distributions through statistical normalization, potentially capturing more nuanced signal when scores are well-calibrated.

 The choice between these fusion methods depends on your specific problem domain, the characteristics of your search systems, and the nature of your dataset.
 RRF tends to be a safer default choice for mixed or unknown score quality, while DBSF may provide better results when you have confidence in your scoring systems and need to capture subtle relevance distinctions.
 To learn more about these algorithms check out [Understanding The Math Behind RRF and DBSF with Examples](https://dev.to/irajjelodari/understanding-math-behind-rrf-and-dbsf-with-examples-4bec).